lexibank/tlopo/out/vol1/chapter4.md

-4.4.
-1. 4 Awl
+<a id="s-4-1-4"></a>

+### 4.1.4 Awl

 MUlti-purpose piercing tools may have been carried, fashioned from bone, perhaps a pig's femur.
 These were useful for piercing shells, splitting fibres for weaving, splitting areca nuts, separating coconut meat from its shell and such daily activities.
 They were probably also used to pierce earlobes and the nasal septum.
-[Green](../references.md#source-Green1979) ([1979](../references.md#source-Green1979):39) lists a worked pig-tusk piercing tool from the Main Reef Islands, circa 1100 B.C.
+[Green](../sources/Green1979) ([1979](../sources/Green1979):39) lists a worked pig-tusk piercing tool from the Main Reef Islands, circa 1100 B.C.
 Reconstructions appear primarily verbal, with a term for the instrument sometimes derivable from the verb.
-They include  POc _&ast;puru(k)_, _&ast;puruk-i-_ 'pierce, bore (hole)', POc _&ast;buru_ 'bore a hole, drill'; PWOc _&ast;bʷaR(i,e)_ 'bore (hole)'; and PEOc _&ast;paRo_ 'drill through, pierce, perforate' (see Chapter 9, §4.2, for the cognate sets).
+They include  POc _&ast;puru(k)_, _&ast;puruk-i-_ 'pierce, bore (hole)', POc _&ast;buru_ 'bore a hole, drill'; PWOc _&ast;bʷaR(i,e)_ 'bore (hole)'; and PEOc _&ast;paRo_ 'drill through, pierce, perforate' (see [Chapter 9, §4.2](../contributions/1-9#s-4-2), for the cognate sets).

 <a id="p-94"></a>

+<a id="s-4-1-5"></a>

-4.4.
-1.5 Sharpening and grinding
+### 4.1.5 Sharpening and grinding

-There is evidence that all three of the basic methods for shaping stone-flaking (also called chipping), pecking and grinding-were practised in POc times ([Oliver 1989](../references.md#source-Oliver1989): 144).
+There is evidence that all three of the basic methods for shaping stone-flaking (also called chipping), pecking and grinding-were practised in POc times ([Oliver 1989](../sources/Oliver1989): 144).
 We have several reconstructions for actions which include sharpening or grinding, but they may also refer to grating (foodstuffs), and at times to rasping and filing (wood and shell).
 Pumice, widely available in volcanic regions, was typically used for sharpening stone.
 Although we can reconstruct terms for the activity, the only reconstruction we have for the implement is the PCP term for a whetstone.

 <table id="1-4-4-1-94-PCP-vuqaia-a">
 <tr>